Amid false 2020 claims, GOP states eye voting system upgrade

 New Jersey has a hodgepodge of counties with voting machines that produce paper trails, and some that don’t.
 The state’s law permitting early in person voting, which took effect in 2021, called for machines with paper records.
 Though the state financed them for all 21 counties, only some bought enough to run their entire election on paper-backed machines.

-About one-third of Mississippi voters and nearly half of New Jersey voters used paperless machines, according to Verified Voting.
+About one-third of Mississippi voters and nearly half of New Jersey voters use paperless machines, according to Verified Voting.

 Louisiana’s Republican Secretary of State Kyle Ardoin has favored ballot-marking machines that print a paper receipt that is electronically scanned so results could be available on election night, but efforts to replace the state’s paperless machines have been mired in process delays.